Gas and electricity

-Don't get cold feet - find the best deals in your area.
-Our customers save an average of £400 by switching gas and electric.
+Don't get cold feet - our customers save an average of £350 by switching gas and electric.

 Enter your postcode so we can find your local suppliers

 Tell us about your current plan

 Provide us with your details to complete the switch

 Why should I compare energy prices on A Spokesman Said?

 We compare energy quotes from the UK’s biggest suppliers to provide you with the best deal for your home.